Biogeographic realm: Description

 The realms delineate large areas of Earth's surface within which organisms have evolved in relative isolation over long periods of time, separated by geographic features, such as oceans, broad deserts, or high mountain ranges, that constitute natural barriers to migration.
 As such, biogeographic realm designations are used to indicate general groupings of organisms based on their shared biogeography.
-Biogeographic realms correspond to the floristic kingdoms of botany or zoogeographic regions of zoology.
+Biogeographic realms correspond to the floristic kingdoms of botany or zoogeographic region of zoology.

 From 1872, Alfred Russel Wallace developed a system of zoogeographic regions, extending the ornithologist Philip Sclater's system of six regions.

 Biogeographic realms are characterized by the evolutionary history of the organisms they contain.
 They are distinct from biomes, also known as major habitat types, which are divisions of the Earth's surface based on life form, or the adaptation of animals, fungi, micro-organisms and plants to climatic, soil, and other conditions.
 Biomes are characterized by similar climax vegetation.
 Each realm may include a number of different biomes.
 A tropical moist broadleaf forest in Central America, for example, may be similar to one in New Guinea in its vegetation type and structure, climate, soils, etc., but these forests are inhabited by animals, fungi, micro-organisms and plants with very different evolutionary histories.

 The distribution of organisms among the world's biogeographic realms has been influenced by the distribution of landmasses, as shaped by plate tectonics over the geological history of Earth.